 The City of Palo Alto leads the utility industry with its proactive natural gas safety programs.
 Starting in 2011, we added a new component to our program---checking privately-owned sewer lines to ensure that there are no natural gas lines accidentally "crossbored" through them.

 The City of Palo Alto began the crossbore inspection program in July 2011.
 HydroMaxx LLC is the contractor performing the work.
 Churches and schools were inspected first and then work began in various downtown neighborhoods.
-Inspections will continue through December 2013, in locations throughout the City until all sewer lines with possible crossbores have been checked.
+Inspections are expected to continue through December 2014, in locations throughout the City until all sewer lines with possible crossbores have been checked.

 Check out this short video recently created by the Mayor's Youth Video Corp to get some background on the crossbore issue and an update on how the City's inspection program is addressing it: https://vimeo.com/48531246